IPv4

 The smaller the number after the slash, the larger the block.

 Each block size serves different use cases depending on traffic demand, routing requirements, growth expectations, and operational scale.
+Businesses unsure about sizing decisions can explore the key factors affecting IPv4 block selection.

 Common Factors That Influence Block Size Selection